pysal/spvcm/README.md

   it needs to run a sample.
 This allows us to flexibly define constants we need in the gibbs run, but also make it flexible for other configurations of the sampler. things are exported/expected using the required & exports lists.
+- `validate.py` - contains the code to validate the sampling runs.
+By validate, I mean compare intermediate computations against from R and Python.

 Data
 =====